azat-co/practicalnode/chapter1/chapter1.md

 $ brew upgrade node
 ```

-If your Mac OS X does not have HomeBrew, go to <http://brew.sh> or install it with the following command:
+If your macOS does not have HomeBrew, go to <http://brew.sh> or install it with the following command:

 ```sh
 $ ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"